pablo-albaladejo/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.04-metadata-first-retrieval-pattern/explainer/readme.md

 #### Start the development server

-- [ ] Run the development server to test the changes
+- [ ] Run the development server to test the changes.

 ```bash
 pnpm dev